embeddedkafka/embedded-kafka-schema-registry/README.md

 Make sure to check the versions used by the corresponding release on Apache's repository.

+## Breaking change: new package name

+From v6.2.0 onwards package name has been updated to reflect the library group id (i.e. `io.github.embeddedkafka`).

+Aliases to the old package name have been added, along with a one-time [Scalafix rule](https://github.com/embeddedkafka/embedded-kafka-scalafix) to ensure the smoothest migration.

 ## embedded-kafka-schema-registry

 ### How to use